 2. Glovebox / Relativity6 / Podium

 Cross-selling, customer engagement and customer retention are all at the core of a successful independent insurance agency.
-The more engaged your customers are, the more likely they are to renew when the time comes, and the more likely they are to be receptive to cross-selling opportunities.
+The more engaged your customers are, the more likely they are to renew when the time comes – and the more likely they are to be receptive to cross-selling opportunities.

 These software tools help you navigate all three pieces of that puzzle.

 Glovebox empowers the customer with self-service, but keeps the agent at the center of the transaction.
-Relativity6 helps agents engage with customers by surfacing information about them to help with cross-sell and retention.
+Relativity6 helps agents engage with customers by surfacing information about them to help with cross-selling and retention.
 Podium is a texting platform that also enhances an agency’s digital presence.

 3. HubSpot / Pipedrive / Copper